khanlab/snakebids/README.md

 Contributing
 ============

 Clone the git repository.
-Snakebids dependencies are managed with Poetry, which you'll need installed on your machine.
+Snakebids dependencies are managed with Poetry (vesion 1.2 or higher), which you'll need installed on your machine.
 You can find instructions on the [poetry website](https://python-poetry.org/docs/master/#installation).
 Then, setup the development environment with the following commands:

 ```bash
 poetry install